-CEDC 526 Curricular Integration of Creative Experiences for Young Children 3 Credits Emphasizes integrating music, movement, creative writing, dramatics, and art into the curriculum.
-CEDC 530 3 Credits Foundations of Culturally Responsive and Relevant Pedagogical Practices Explores concepts of culturally responsive and culturally relevant pedagogy and analyzes research and theoretical frameworks upon which the concepts are based.
-Practices which support these concepts are observed and examined, and activities engaging students in the application of these practices are undertaken in the field.
-CEDC 538 Trends and Issues in Middle and Secondary School Curriculum 3 Credits This course is designed to explore the past decade of reform and major curricular dilemmas in middle and secondary education; the effects of ethnic and culturally diverse curriculum content on student achievement; and creating new curricular paradigms for high achievement for all developmental levels.
+CEDC 526 Curricular Integration of Creative Experiences for Young Children 3 Credits Emphasizes in itegrating music, movement, creative writing, dramatics, and art into the curriculum.
+CEDC 530 Foundations of Culturally Responsive and Relevant Pedagogical Practices 3 Credits frameworks u cepts of culturally responsive and culturally relevant pedagogy and analyzes researd pon which the concepts are based.
+Practices which support these concepts are observengaging students in the application of these practices are undertaken in the field.
+CEDC 538 Trends and Issues in Middle and Secondary School Curriculum 3 Credits education; the curricular par This course is designed to explore the past decade of reform and major curricular dilemmas in middle and secondary education; the effects of ethnic and culturally diverse curriculum content on student achievement; and creating new curricular paradigms for high achievement for all developmental levels.
 Technology resources are used for research and documenting results.
-CEDC 551 3 Credits Research, Design and Evaluation in Education The introduction of concepts, ideas, methodology, and issues related to the research process.
-It will include both qualitative and quantitative research design and the evaluation processes in education.
-CEDC 553 Educational Research Practitioner's Paper 3 Credits This course is the continuation of CEDC 552 Action Research Seminar.
+CEDC 551 Research, Design and Evaluation in Education 3 Credits ion of concepts, ideas, methodology, and issues related to the research process.
+It d quantitative research design and the evaluation processes in education. will include both CEDC 553 Educational Research Practitioner's Paper 3 Credits is implemente This course is the continuation of CEDC 552 Action Research Seminar.
 The Action Research Plan developed in CEDC 552 is implemented at the field-school site, analyzed, and a publishable manuscript written.
 Analysis of the data collected through qualitative/quantitative measures is performed.
 An Action Research thesis is a requirement for fulfillment of this course.
-CEDC 567 Calculus for Grades 6-12 3 Credits A comprehensive study of instructional strategies, materials, and modes for teaching/learning limits, differentiation, and integration.
-The focus is on instructional media and technologies for teaching concepts through real-world applications based on computer and calculator problem-solving platforms.
+CEDC 567 Calculus for Grades 6-12 3 Credits integration.
+T vive study of instructional strategies, materials, and modes for teaching/learning limits, on the focus is on instructional media and technologies for teaching concepts through real-uputer and calculator problem-solving platforms.
 CEDC 568 Geometry for Grades 6-12 3 Credits Involves methods, materials, and technology for teaching Euclidean and Non-Euclidean geometry.
-Prerequisite: College algebra content knowledge or approval of the Department Chair.
-CEDC 569 Mathematics for Grades 6-12 3 Credits Involves overall curriculum objectives, structure, and materials for mathematics in secondary schools and colleges; examines standards-based techniques for instruction, assessment and technology for teaching algebra, geometry, calculus, statistics and probability in diverse student environments (100 field hours).
-Prerequisite: Completion of all mathematics courses in the program or approval of the Department Chair.
-CEDC 570 Science for Grades 6-12 3 Credits Examines standards-based science secondary- and college-level curriculum.
-Investigates philosophy, issues and trends in science education.
-Learning theories and methods are explored, as they relate to science teaching in biology, physics, chemistry and earth systems science.
+Prerequisite : College algebra content knowledge or approval of the Department Chair.
+CEDC 569 Mathematics for Grades 6-12 3 Credits examines stati calculus, stati Involves overall curriculum objectives, structure, and materials for mathematics in secondary schools and colleges, examines standards-based techniques for instruction, assessment and technology for teaching algebra, geometry, calculus, statistics and probability in diverse student environments (100 field hours).
+Prerequisite : Completion of all mathematics courses in the program or approval of the Department Chair.
+CEDC 570 Science for Grades 6-12 3 Credits in science edu ndards-based science secondary- and college-level curriculum.
+Investigates philosophy cation.
+Learning theories and methods are explored, as they relate to science teaching it earth systems science.
 Technology activities and 100 field hours are included.
-CEDC 571 Physics for Grades 6-12 3 Credits Focuses on the physics of real solids, liquids, surfaces, and classical mechanics.
-Laboratory experiences are included.
+CEDC 571 Physics for Grades 6-12 3 Credits Focuses on the e physics of real solids, liquids, surfaces, and classical mechanics.
+Laboratory experienc es are included.
+CEDC 572 Chemistry for Grades 6-12 3 Credits Study of chen included. nistry concepts, theories and principles at an advanced level.
+Laboratory and techno logy activities are